canonical/charm-events/README.md

 * `*-relation-broken` events in the Teardown phase are fired in case an application is being torn down.
 These events can also occur at Operation time, if the relation is removed by e.g. a charm or a controller.

 ## Caveats
 * Events can be deferred by charm code by calling `Event.defer()`.
 That means that the event is put in a queue of deferred events which will get flushed by the operator framework as soon as the next event comes in, and *before* firing that new event in turn.
 See Appendix 2 for a visual representation.
 What this means in practice is that deferring an event can break the temporal ordering of the events as outlined in this graph; `defer()`ring an event twice will break the ordering guarantees we outlined here.
+Cf. the appendix for an UML-y representation.
 * The events in the Operation phase can interleave in arbitrary ways.
 For this reason it's essential that hook handlers make *no assumptions* about each other -- each handler should check its preconditions independently and operate under the assumption that the relative ordering is totally arbitrary -- except relation events, which have some partial ordering as explained above.

 ## Deprecation notices
 * `leader-settings-changed` is being deprecated; in a future release it will be gone.
 * `leader-deposed` is a juju hook that was planned but never actually implemented.
 You may see a WARNING mentioning it in the `juju debug-log` but you can ignore it.

 ## Event semantics and data
 This document is only about the timing of the events; for the 'meaning' of the events, other sources are more appropriate; e.g. [juju-events](https://juju.is/docs/sdk/events).